 A further demonstration of this temporal flexibility arises from considering delayed-response tasks (Fig. 9C), which include an interval between stimuli offset and onset of the instruction cue.
 Consistent with its ability to maintain persistent activity (Fig. 8), the LDDM shows value coding across the delay interval and implements WTA selection until instruction and accompanying activation of disinhibition.
 These results show that the LDDM – via modulation in the timing of disinhibition activation - can temporally separate the value representation and selection processes, enabling it to capture the diversity of neural dynamics seen in reaction-time, fixed-duration, and delayed-response tasks.

-GABAergic potentiation distinguishes LDDM from earlier models
+Inhibitory potentiation distinguishes LDDM from earlier models